Storing Your Harvest Without a Root Cellar

 Group 3: Cool and Dry

-Cool, 40° to 50°F (0° to 10°C), and dry (under 60% humidity).
+These require conditions that are cool, 40° to 50°F (0° to 10°C), and dry (under 60% humidity).

 • Onions, garlic, and shallots keep best in a dry, unheated spare room or closet.

-• Before storing, dry them for about two weeks in an airy location before braiding or hanging them in mesh bags.
+• Before storing, dry them for about two weeks in an airy location before braiding them or hanging them in mesh bags.

 • They can also be stored in shallow boxes or baskets no more than two layers deep.